Crell/AttributeUtils/README.md

 A number of traits are included as well that handle the common case of collecting all of a given class component.
 Feel free to use them in your own classes if you wish.

-The Reflect tree requires PHP 8.1, as it makes extensive use of both Enums and `readonly` properties.

 ## Advanced tricks

 The following are a collection of advanced and fancy uses of the Analyzer, mostly to help demonstrate just how powerful it can be when used appropriately.